 As far as the Marun area is concerned, oil samples from the Asmari and Bangestan reservoirs share similar stable isotope (δ13C and δ34S) compositions (Bordenave and Burwood, 1990).
-Oil samples from both Asmari and Bangestan reservoirs of Marun were studied geochemically by Alizadeh et al., 2007.
-Cross plots of stable carbon isotope compositions of bulk fractions versus the Pr/Ph ratio indicates that both oils originate from the same shaley limestone of Mesozoic age (e.g. the Kazhdumi).
-They also showed that the H2S gas that polluted the Asmari oil has a similar isotopic range to the H2S gas found within the Bangestan reservoir, suggesting a common source for the gas.
+Oil samples from both the Asmari and Bangestan reservoirs of the Marun area were studied geochemically by Alizadeh et al., 2007.
+Cross plots of stable carbon isotope compositions of bulk fractions versus the Pr/Ph ratio indicate that both oils originated from the same shaley limestone of Mesozoic age (e.g. the Kazhdumi Fm.).
+Alizadeh et al. (2007) also showed that the H2S gas in the Asmari oil has a similar isotopic range as the H2S gas found within the Bangestan reservoir, suggesting a common source for the gas.

-The purpose of the present study is to characterize source rocks samples in the Marun Anticline using the Rock-Eval method and to analyze bitumen samples extracted from Pabdeh, Gurpi, Sarvak, Kazhdumi, and Dariyan Formations and oil sampled from Bangestan and Khami reservoirs in the Marun Oilfield.
-We will determine: i) geochemical characteristics, ii) thermal maturity, iii) oil-oil and oil-source correlations to gain an insight into the formation of this major oilfield.
+The purpose of the present study is to characterize source rocks samples in the Marun Anticline using the Rock-Eval method and to analyze bitumen samples extracted from the Pabdeh, Gurpi, Sarvak, Kazhdumi, and Dariyan formations and oils sampled from Bangestan and Khami reservoirs in the Marun Oilfield.
+We will determine: i) geochemical characteristics, ii) thermal maturity, iii) oil-oil and oil-source correlations, to gain an insight into the origin of the oil in this major oilfield.

 2. Geological setting

-The 65 km long and 7 km wide Marun oil field is situated in the Dezful Embayment, part of the Zagros Foldbelt (Fig. 1a).
+The 65 km long and 7 km wide Marun oilfield is situated in the Dezful Embayment, which is part of the Zagros Fold Belt (Fig. 1a).
 The axis of the Marun anticline is slightly curved, being oriented NW to SE in its western part, and WNW to ESE in its central and eastern part (Fig. 1b).
-Until now, 305 oil wells have been drilled.
-However, only 4 wells have been completed in the Khami reservoir, 17 wells reached the Bangestan reservoir with the rest and by far greatest majority the Asmari reservoir (Shayesteh, 2002).
+Overall 305 oil wells have been drilled in the Marun oilfield, of these only 4 wells have been completed in the Khami reservoir 17 wells have been completed in the Bangestan reservoir and the rest and by far the greatest majority have been completed in the Asmari reservoir (Shayesteh, 2002).
 The Asmari and the Bangestan reservoirs are assumed to connect and share the same oil-water contact (OWC) due to the extensive fracturing of the interval between the two reservoirs (McQuillan, 1973).

-As shown in figure 2, the Permian to Early Miocene sedimentary of the Dezful Embayment consists of a succession of basinal or platform high-energy limestones (Khami, Bangestan and Asmari), and low-energy argillaceous limestone and marlsGarau, Kazhdumi and Pabdeh-Gurpi .
-Carbonate sedimentation was temporarily interrupted either by evaporitic episodes or by the sudden influx of siliciclastic sediment.
-Thick evaporitic sequences developed as a result of arid climatic conditions during the Late Proterozoic (Hormuz Salt), Triassic (Dashtak Formation); Late Jurassic (Gotnia and Hith ), and towards the end of the Early Miocene (Gachsaran Formation).
-As a result of the erosion of the Arabian Shield during sea-level lowstands and under humid climatic conditions, large quantities of siliciclastic sediment were transported into prodelta areas, during the Middle to Late Barremian (Zubair Sandstones), Albian (Burgan Sandstones), and Early Miocene (Ahwaz/ Ghar Sandstones).
-Excellent source rocks were deposited during the Middle Jurassic (Sargelu Formation), Neocomian (lower part of the Garau Formation), Albian (Kazhdumi Formation), Early Cenomanian (Ahmadi Member/Shilaif Formation) and Middle Eocene/Early Oligocene (Pabdeh Formation) (Bordenave and Hegre, 2005).
+As shown in figure 2, the Permian to Early Miocene sedimentary section of the Dezful Embayment consists of a succession of basinal or platform high-energy limestones (the Khami, Bangestan and Asmari formations), and the low-energy argillaceous limestone and marls of the Garau, Kazhdumi and Pabdeh-Gurpi formations.
+Carbonate sedimentation was temporarily interrupted either by evaporitic episodes or by the sudden influx of siliciclastic sediments.
+Thick evaporitic sequences were developed as a result of arid climatic conditions during the Late Proterozoic (Hormuz Salt), Triassic (Dashtak Formation); Late Jurassic (the Gotnia and Hith formations), and towards the end of the Early Miocene (the Gachsaran Formation).
+As a result of the erosion of the Arabian Shield during sea-level lowstands and under humid climatic conditions, large quantities of siliciclastic sediments were transported into prodelta areas during the Middle to Late Barremian (Zubair Sandstones), Albian (Burgan Sandstones), and Early Miocene (Ahwaz/ Ghar Sandstones).
+Excellent source rocks were deposited during the Middle Jurassic (Sargelu Formation), Neocomian (lower part of the Garau Formation), Albian (Kazhdumi Formation), Early Cenomanian (Ahmadi Member/Shilaif Formation) and Middle Eocene/Early Oligocene (Pabdeh Formation), cf. Bordenave and Hegre (2005).